Our aim is clear:

 | Polynomial identity | Two polynomials equal for all |

-| Coefficient comparison | Match coefficients degree by degree |
+| Coefficient comparison | A tool inside that framework: match coefficients degree by degree |

 ↓